Ace-of-Pandea/.github/profile/README.md

 I released an initial version of this project and maintained it for over a year.
 That first attempt did not achieve the goals I set out to accomplish — due to gaps in knowledge, legacy server limitations, insecure protocol handling, outdated technology dependencies, and architecture decisions that didn't scale or hold up over time.

-Rather than hide that reality, this project stands on it.
 Ace of Pandea is a second-generation effort that explicitly addresses what went wrong: modernizing server and client technology, improving security, building sustainable code structure, and moving beyond Windows-only dependencies.

 ## 🧠 Project Vision